 For data-driven golf dads

-Two golf dads I spoke with were excited about the high-tech Arccos system for tracking their performance.
-Joe Ostrowski, assistant golf professional at Glen Head Country Club said that the 14 sensors that attach to club heads paired with the accompanying app “collect information in the round such as greens in regulation and how far your shots go.
+Two golf dads we spoke with were excited about the high-tech Arccos system for tracking their performance.
+Joe Ostrowski, assistant golf professional at Glen Head Country Club says that the 14 sensors that attach to club heads paired with the accompanying app “collect information in the round such as greens in regulation and how far your shots go.
 Using all the information it gathers [and utilizing] artificial intelligence, it will help improve your course management.”
-Ideal for busy dads who want to make every shot count, it also topped the wish list of a friend of mine with a 2-year-old daughter.
+Ideal for busy dads who want to make every shot count, it also topped the wish list of a golf-loving father of two.

 For tech-head golf dads

-Sleek and pocket-size, this nifty Garmin GPS came recommended by my brother-in-law (who became a dad last year).
+Sleek and pocket-size, this nifty Garmin GPS came recommended by another golfing dad.
 Preloaded with maps of more than 40,000 golf courses around the world, it displays the shape of the green, locations of water hazards and sand traps, and your yardage from any point on the course.
 It’s also available as a watch.

 For golf dads in pain